DOI-ONRR/research/nrrd-research/00_UserTypes/00_UserTypes.md

 ![Visual summary of agenda supporter participants, with the majority of participants located between known question and exploration for finding data on the site, closer to known question and between find an answer and present data, closer to present data, for usage of the data, defined as someone who is committed to a cause and looking for data to support that cause](https://github.com/ONRR/research/blob/master/nrrd-research/00_UserTypes/AgendaSupporters.png)
 ### Goals
-* Find supporting data for his or her agenda.
+* Find supporting data for their agenda.
 * Work with the data and use it to inform people about how natural resource revenue data supports their agenda.
 * Revise the agenda based on the data found.
 * Take action based on the agenda.